turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1vvjDhWMuPA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* Think of your bullets points as Storytelling -Short, accomplishment stories.
+* Think of your bullet points as Storytelling -Short, accomplishment stories.
 * Quantify impact with a #, % or $ amount whenever possible.
 I did X and the result was Y; state the result or outcome.

 #### Section 6: Education and Training